Snap-Savvy image based social media

 Creative captions are an absolute necessity in Instagram marketing.
 Treat your Instagram followers like a close group of friend and caption photographs with something personal, insightful or amusing regarding you, your team or your clinic.

 Resist over-flooding your followers’ feeds, and generate a posting schedule when you think your followers are most active.
-Major brands post an average of 1.5 times a day – and any social media guru will tell you that consistency over a long time period, more than anything, is key, no matter the daily count of your posts.
+Major brands post to their feed an average of 1.5 times a day and using Instagram Stories for more immediate and intimate information knowing that it will disappear in 24 hours – and any social media guru will tell you that consistency over a long time period, more than anything, is key, no matter the daily count of your posts.